nus-cs2103-AY2223S1/ip/docs/README.md

 Tips:

 - List does not take in extraneous inputs.
-Any of such inputs will be ignored.
+Any such, inputs will be ignored.
 <br>

 Examples:<br>